vigneshjayavel/eks-wizard/eks-app-chart/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `eks-app` deployment:

 ```bash